Optimal realisations of two-dimensional, totally-decomposable metrics: Embeddings in the Buneman complex

 \textbf{Case 2:} $\epsilon'=t$.
 Let

-We will first show that no two edges in $M$ share a common vertex.
+By definition of $t$, $M$ is not empty.
+Next, we will show that $M$ is a matching, that is, no two edges in $M$ share a common vertex.
 Suppose $M$ contains $e_1=\{u,v\}$ and $e_2=\{v,u'\}$ for some $u,v,u'\in V(G)$.
 We may assume $v\in W$ and $u,u'\in V\setminus W$, as the other case (i.e., $u,u'\in W$ and $v\in V\setminus W$) is similar.
 By Lemma~\ref{lem:suff:opt:realisation}~\eqref{lem:suff:opt:realisation:two}, this implies that $e_1$ and $e_2$ are contained in a shortest path between two elements of~$X$.
-By the construction of $D$, this is a contradiction to the assumption that $W$ is a strong connected component.
+By the construction of $\dg(G,w;A)$, this is a contradiction to the assumption that $W$ is a strongly connected component.